-Permanent Workers Grievance Redressal Committees: Across locations are institutionalised for redressa Other than Permanent Workers of complaints from internal as well as external stakeholders.
-Permanent Employees Joint Consultation Committee: A joint committee with equal representation from Other than Permanent the management and workers meet at regular frequency ensuring grievances of Employees workers are timely redressed.
+Grievance Redressal Committees: Across locations are institutionalised for redressal of complaints from internal as well as external stakeholders.

+Joint Consultation Committee: A joint committee with equal representation from the management and workers meet at regular frequency ensuring grievances of workers are timely redressed.